dipanshuporwal/AgenticAI-Assignments/assignment3-agentic-workflow-langgraph/README.md

 ## 📚 How It Works
 - User enters a question.

--Supervisor Node classifies the query.
+- Supervisor Node classifies the query.

--Depending on the classification:
+- Depending on the classification:

--RAG Node pulls data from local PDFs.
+- RAG Node pulls data from local PDFs.

--Web Node uses Tavily for real-time info.
+- Web Node uses Tavily for real-time info.

--LLM Node answers using Gemini's own knowledge.
+- LLM Node answers using Gemini's own knowledge.

--Validator Node checks the answer's quality.
+- Validator Node checks the answer's quality.

--If the answer is valid, it is shown to the user.
+- If the answer is valid, it is shown to the user.

--If not, the flow retries via the Supervisor.
+- If not, the flow retries via the Supervisor.